dami-oyedele/dami-oyedele/README.md

 - 👋 Hi, I’m @dami-oyedele
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning general comp sci stuff
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... damigod#1261 on discord.
+- 📫 How to reach me - damigod#1261 on discord.

 <!---
 dami-oyedele/dami-oyedele is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.